If you've built an online course that actually gets results, your next question is inevitable:

 Whether you call it an affiliate, referral, or partner program, the principle stays the same.
 Someone shares your course, their people join, and both of you grow.

-That is the magic of affiliate marketing.
-It is relationship-based, transparent, and always tied to real results.
+That’s the magic of affiliate marketing: It’s relationship-based, transparent, and always tied to real results.

 Once you know you’re ready to build an affiliate program, the next big decision is how you want it to run.
 Most programs fall into one of two categories: evergreen or live launch.